James Fox (singer)

-James Richard Mullett (born 6 April 1976), known professionally as James Fox, is a Welsh pop singer, songwriter, pianist and guitarist.
+James Richard Mullett (born 6 April 1976), known professionally as James Fox, is a Welsh pop singer and musician.
 He represented the United Kingdom in the Eurovision Song Contest 2004 in Istanbul.
-In 2008 he wrote and recorded the Cardiff City F.C.
+In 2008, he wrote and recorded the Cardiff City F.C.
 FA Cup Final song, "Bluebirds Flying High".

 Biography

 Fox was born in Cardiff and grew up in Gilfach, Bargoed, in the Rhymney Valley, a former mining community in south-east Wales.
 Inspired by his musician father, Richard, Fox took piano lessons from the age of six, and later taught himself to play guitar, the drums, harmonica and mandolin.
 He attended Heolddu Comprehensive School.

 Fox is a passionate supporter of The Bluebirds, Cardiff City.
 He regularly turns out for The Bluebirds' charity teams, and played in both of the Legend Matches which marked the team's last game at Ninian Park and first game at Cardiff City Stadium.